 Is a Tilt-Shift Lens Worth It?

-The tilt-shift lens was invented for the needs of architectural photography in mind.
+The tilt-shift lens was invented with the needs of architectural photography in mind.

-If you are focusing your career around this genre, then invest in a tilt-shift lens will be a great option because this tool will undoubtedly elevate your images’ quality.
+If you are focusing your career around this genre, then investing in a tilt-shift lens will be a great option because this tool will undoubtedly elevate your image’s quality.